I just took a Myers-Briggs personality test because I’d already had dinner and I needed an excuse to not do the dishes. One of the questions was:

 - I think rules and regulations are: necessary for other people.
 (True.
 I fully admit my rebellion.
 Rules are for toddlers and beginning drivers and people who are incapable of governing themselves.
 I’m good on at least ⅔ of those.)

-- I take pride in being: dependable.
+I am at my best when: my surroundings are clean and uncluttered.
+(I know what Einstein said about messy desks, but my inner minimalist NEEDS things neat and orderly and at nice right angles lest she feel completely out of control.)- I take pride in being: dependable.
 (You can count on me, the people-pleaser.
 Ask me to go back into the burning building to rescue your favorite Kate Spades, and I will risk my life and leg hair to make you happy.
 I’m accommodating, generous, helpful…to the detriment of my own well-being. )

 Anyway, I’m weird.
 I’ve known it for a long time.
 My children remind me often.
 Even my mom has been known to ask, “When did you get like this??”